steigr/kubernetes-operator/website/content/en/docs/Getting Started/latest/installing-the-operator.md

 []
 </td>
 <td>
-Notifications is feature that notify user about Jenkins reconcilation status
+Notifications is feature that notify user about Jenkins reconciliation status
 <a href="https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/notifications/">More info</a>
 </td>
 </tr>
 <tr>